openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

       desktop, right now choices are rather slim.
 This means, for example, that you will choose a platform with some sort of critical mass, meaning that your favourite 3rd party apps are available, enough services supported, etc..
-A Free software platform has to bring a lot to the table for users: Thereâ€™s a lot of cool software available, systems such as Plasma Active offer a system without lock-in to a single vendor, but rather being able to take apps across vendors and devices.
-Plasma Active already comes with a good amount of interesting widgets, new ones are being developed all the time, the development platform is proven to be stable and working in real world use, and itâ€™s easy for 3rd parties to develop and bring support for (even â€œ4thâ€ party) services.
+A Free software platform has to bring a lot to the table for users: There’s a lot of cool software available, systems such as Plasma Active offer a system without lock-in to a single vendor, but rather being able to take apps across vendors and devices.
+Plasma Active already comes with a good amount of interesting widgets, new ones are being developed all the time, the development platform is proven to be stable and working in real world use, and it’s easy for 3rd parties to develop and bring support for (even “4th” party) services.
 Plasma Active extends the Free software ecosystem into user experiences for devices, bringing a critical mass with it.

 I personally use Plasma Active almost every day, I prefer the tablet form factor for
-      â€œlight readingâ€, checking on news, social networks, the blogosphere.
-For me itâ€™s an ideal â€œon the couch in the living roomâ€ device, although I tend to use it in trains for reading and watching movies as well.
+      “light reading”, checking on news, social networks, the blogosphere.
+For me it’s an ideal “on the couch in the living room” device, although I tend to use it in trains for reading and watching movies as well.
 With its powerful email client Kontact Touch it allows me quite conveniently read longer email threads.
 The virtual keyboard works well enough for entering short texts.
-For longer texts, I usually either plug in a keyboard and put the tablet into a stand, so it feels more like a â€˜stationary laptopâ€™. (...)
+For longer texts, I usually either plug in a keyboard and put the tablet into a stand, so it feels more like a ‘stationary laptop’. (...)

-â€
+”

-â€œ
+“

 [Michal
-        HruÅ¡eckÃ½: How to contribute in openSUSE Build Service](http://michal.hrusecky.net/2011/10/how-to-contribute-in-opensuse-build-service/)
+        Hrušecký: How to contribute in openSUSE Build Service](http://michal.hrusecky.net/2011/10/how-to-contribute-in-opensuse-build-service/)

-I promised that Iâ€™ll write a post about how you can contribute.
+I promised that I’ll write a post about how you can contribute.
 There are several ways how
       to contribute to MySQL, but most of it means modifying packages.
 And as everything in openSUSE is built using openSUSE Build service, first post will be actually pretty general obs and osc howto.
-In the next posts, Iâ€™ll go deeper into specific details of MySQL packaging.
+In the next posts, I’ll go deeper into specific details of MySQL packaging.
       (...)

-â€
+”

-â€œ
+“

 [Michal
-        HruÅ¡eckÃ½: How to create patches using quilt](http://michal.hrusecky.net/2011/10/how-to-create-patches-using-quilt/)
+        Hrušecký: How to create patches using quilt](http://michal.hrusecky.net/2011/10/how-to-create-patches-using-quilt/)

 [Last
         time](http://michal.hrusecky.net/2011/10/how-to-contribute-in-opensuse-build-service/) I described how to contribute quite to any package in openSUSE Build Service.
       But I left out the most important part.
-I havenâ€™t shown how to change anything.
+I haven’t shown how to change anything.
 This time I want to show you, how to create patches, if you need them, easily.
-Letâ€™s start start with package we checked out from obs.
+Let’s start start with package we checked out from obs.
 Creating patch for anything is different only in first few steps.